 What does safe do though?
 Other than keep us contained in our little safe places?

-It’s healthy to question, it’s healthy to debate, its healthy to mix with people who see things in a totally different way, because it keeps us developing, growing and learning as human beings.
+It’s healthy to question, it’s healthy to debate, its healthy to mix with people who see things in a totally different way and to be constantly challenging your perspective on fear.
+Because it keeps us developing, growing and learning as human beings.

 I’m sure there will be content on this blog which you don’t agree with, but it doesn’t mean you shouldn’t absorb it and think about it because the least it will do is reinforce your own conviction in your own opinion.